-PMcharacteristics is an array of required physical memory characteristics. cacheBehavior is the required caching behavior for mapped memory pageBehavior is the required paging behavior for mapped memory
+PMcharacteristics is an array of required physical memory characteristics.

 IllegalArgumentException when any of PMcharacteristics or cacheBehavior or pageBehavior is null

 IllegalStateException if the required paging or caching behavior is not setable.
 Create a filter that will determine the appropriate place in physical memory that meets the required physical memory characteristics and map it into virtual memory with the given characteristic.